The importance of Physical Education

 This broad and inclusive offer from Key stage 3 to Key Stage 5 allows the students at St Peter’s to flourish in the Sport and Physical Education setting.

-Once students opt to choose Sports Science/Sports Studies in Year 10, classes are taught in mixed Gender classes for the majority of activities.
+Once students opt to choose the Sports option in Year 10, classes are taught in mixed gender classes for the majority of activities.
 However, if the PE members of staff feel there is a disadvantage to anyone because of the activity/physical development/experience in the activity then single sex classes may be created.